rsaccon/Slim3PersistenceSync/README.md

 Testsuite:
 ----------
-To run the testsuite, start the server and point your browser to its address
+To run the testsuite, import this project into eclipse, start the server and point your browser to its address

 Howto:
 -----